yesseruser/yesserusers-ore-mod/README.md

  # yesseruser's Ore mod
-This mod is under development currently.
+This mod adds some ores and gemstones to Minecraft, along with new armor, tools, and weapons.